Körting Hannover: The Körting Double-Acting Gas Engine

 In 1900 Ernst Körting filed patents for a novel design of gas engine.
 This engine had a single water cooled piston that was double acting, i.e. the cylinder had combustion chambers at either end.
 As the engine was a 2-stroke this gave it continuous power strokes, much as a double acting steam engine.
 The lack of continuous power strokes in internal combustion engines was perceived by those used to steam as having the potential for mechanical problems due to the intermittent power strokes.
 The Körting design was quite successful in a range of applications particularly large installations powered by blast furnace gas.

 The prototype 350bhp engine was tested in June 1900 and the results presented in the 1900 annual meeting of the "Verein von Gas-und Wassefach Männern". published by the German Gas Lighting Journal, and reproduced in The Engineer.
-This article states that a four-stroke version of the double acting design was introduced two year before which also had both piston and rod cooled by water.
+This article states that a four-stroke version of the double acting design was introduced two years before which also had both piston and rod cooled by water.